Pierstoval/EasyAdminBundle/doc/tutorials/dtos.rst

                         - property: resetPassword
                           type: checkbox

-And voilà!
+And *voilà*!
 Nothing more to do, EasyAdmin will use your configuration to create your DTOs in the right situation, and create or update your entities properly.

 DTO configuration options